Guide to developing ToMCAT missions

 Once you’ve created the event class, you can implement a handler for the event

-in either your mission class (e.g. in ExampleMission.java
+in either your mission class (e.g. in ExampleMission.java), or in the

 specific to a particular mission.